What is Turnitin?

 Turnitin is for instructional purposes only.
-Although Turnitin is usually used for plagiarism detection, instructors have the option of not using the originality checking features and may choose to use Turnitin Assignments in order to have access to the Rubric, GradeMark and PeerMark tools.
+Although Turnitin is usually used for plagiarism detection, instructors have the option of not using the similarity checking features and may choose to use Turnitin Assignments in order to have access to Rubrics, PeerMark, QuickMarks, and the Turnitin Feedback Studio.

 Getting Started with Turnitin

-Contact the Center to set up a consultation to learn more about how to incorporate Turnitin into teaching and learning.
+Contact the CTI to set up a consultation to learn more about how to incorporate Turnitin into teaching and learning.
 Several Resource Library items are also available to explore on your own.